peterkaminski/supersimple/README.md

 Central repository: <https://github.com/peterkaminski/supersimple>

-The sample site included with Super Simple includes the "Me" website from <https://html5rocket.github.io/> and a favicon set that uses graphics from Twitter Twemoji.
-See the "administration/me" and "administration/favicon" directories for more information.
+The favicon set in the included demonstration site uses an image from Twitter Twemoji.
+See the "administration/favicon" directory for more information.